260 Waymouth Street, Adelaide, South AustraliaSA 5000

 From a philosophical perspective, as a bike mechanic, you’re also contributing positively to the world.

 You’re helping people get fit and stay healthy.
-You’re giving people a way to hang out with their friends, climb up Mount Lofty, crush a PB, bomb down the Fox Creek trails, or just get to work without being stuck in traffic.
+You’re giving them a way to hang out with their friends, climb up Mount Lofty, crush a PB, bomb down trails, or just get to work without being stuck in traffic.

 Bicycles are tools for fun and freedom, and you help make that happen.